videlalvaro/videlalvaro.github.io/_posts/2011-04-30-an-army-of-minions-for-rabbitmq.md

 {ok,<0.53.0>}
 {% endhighlight %}

-As we said before, we will use the __contol__ process to send messages to a group of zombies and then make them start working for us.
+As we said before, we will use the __control__ process to send messages to a group of zombies and then make them start working for us.
 What we want to do is to send messages containing sentences to an exchange called __my_exchange__ and see how many words they had.
 Something pretty simple for the purposes of this demo.
 So let's send a message with an English sentence to see how many words it has.
 Let's do this in the same console where we are running our __control__ process.

 {% highlight erlang %}
 2> amqp_utils:send_msg(<<"my_exchange">>, <<"I can't explain myself, I'm afraid, Sir, because I'm not myself you see.">>, <<"consumer.key">>).